AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 # Running notebooks

+## Requirements

 These instructions were tested on a clean Windows 10 installation (and with the specific requirements noted below).
-Please note that for the installation of the prerequisites (Anaconda Python) you may need to disable Windows' virus and malware protection—otherwise the installation takes forever (at least in a VM).
+Please note that for the installation of the prerequisites (Anaconda Python) you may need to disable Windows' virus and malware protection—otherwise the installation takes forever (at least in a VirtualBox VM).
 To do so, open the Windows Settings and then, under "Updates & Security > Windows Security > Virus & threat protection > Virus & threat protection settings > Manage settings" (temporarily) diable "Real-time protection", "Cloud-delivered protection", "Automatic sample submission", and "Tamper protection".

-## Requirements

 ### Repository